JGoodHub/JGoodHub.github.io/index.md

 The majority of my projects fall under one of the following three catagories.
 Games are, as the name would suggest, video games that are primarily built using the Unity3D engine and programmed in C#.
 The collection contains a variety of game genres from space shooters to table top recreations.

 Tools are projects that were created with a specific purpose or goal in mind.
-This ranges from either using that project to explore a new library or data structure to creating an application that solves a problem like screen 'real estate' on a single monitor.
+This ranges from either using that project to explore a new library or data structure to creating an application that solves a problem faced by users, for example screen 'real estate' on a single monitor.

 Finally coursework projects are those that I was tasked with completing for various modules of my degree.
 This includes both team and individual projects where I was provided with a speciation and tasked with creating a program or application to fullfil that design.